 Hazel Crest is a somewhat small village located in the state of Illinois.
 With a population of 14,118 people and four constituent neighborhoods, Hazel Crest is the 173rd largest community in Illinois.

-Hazel Crest is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Hazel Crest is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Hazel Crest is a village of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Hazel Crest who work in office and administrative support (17.96%), sales jobs (14.03%), and business and financial occupations (6.19%).
+There are especially a lot of people living in Hazel Crest who work in office and administrative support (17.87%), sales jobs (14.93%), and business and financial occupations (7.10%).

-The population of Hazel Crest overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
-Of adults 25 and older in Hazel Crest, 22.49% have at least a bachelor's degree.
+The education level of Hazel Crest citizens is a little higher than the average for US cities and towns: 23.86% of adults in Hazel Crest have at least a bachelor's degree.

-The per capita income in Hazel Crest in 2010 was $22,211, which is lower middle income relative to Illinois, and middle income relative to the rest of the US.
-This equates to an annual income of $88,844 for a family of four.
+The per capita income in Hazel Crest in 2010 was $23,251, which is middle income relative to Illinois and the nation.
+This equates to an annual income of $93,004 for a family of four.
 However, Hazel Crest contains both very wealthy and poor people as well.

 The most common language spoken in Hazel Crest is English.
 Other important languages spoken here include Spanish and French.